 Safety incentive programs can help to reduce injuries and accidents in the workplace and positively reinforce safety policies.
 Several studies conducted on the performance of safety incentive programs show that they may actually improve the safety of the workplace.
 One such study, conducted in 2010, showed that construction worksites that implemented a safety incentive program saw a 44.16% reduction in the mean lost-time workday injury rate.
 On the other hand, construction sites without the incentive program had a 41.84% increase in the mean lost-time workday injury rate.

 Statistics alone may not be a true representation of the effectiveness of safety incentive programs because poorly designed programs may cause under-reporting.
-Also in 2010, a different report showed that 75% of US manufacturers that had safety incentive programs, were utilizing programs that may impinge on worker’s safety reporting.
+Also, in 2010, a different report showed that 75% of US manufacturers with safety incentive programs were utilizing programs that may impinge on workers’ safety reporting.

 How to Build a Safety Incentive Program